How to Automate Invoice Data Entry (and Stop Wasting Hours Each Week)

 How do I automate invoice data entry?

-To automate invoice data entry, pick an AI OCR tool that extracts invoice fields without templates, connect it to your accounting software (QuickBooks Online, Xero, Zoho Books), and forward or upload your invoices.
+Pick an AI OCR tool that extracts invoice fields without templates, connect it to your accounting software (QuickBooks Online, Xero, Zoho Books), and forward or upload your invoices.
 The AI reads every field — vendor, invoice number, date, line items, tax, total — in seconds.
 You review any flagged fields, click approve, and the data posts directly into your ledger.
-Setup takes under five minutes and most US small businesses see 95%+ straight-through processing after the first week.
+Setup takes under five minutes and most businesses see 95%+ straight-through processing after the first week.

 How do I eliminate invoice data entry completely?